-Salesforce buying Slack in $27.7B deal
+Salesforce buying Slack in $27.7B deal in work from home bet

 The deal is billed as the 'new way to work'

-After much speculation, Salesforce made it official on Tuesday, announcing plans to buy Slack for $27.7 billion.
+After much speculation, Salesforce made it official on Tuesday, announcing plans to buy Slack for $27.7 billion in a deal that was partly fueled by the pandemic and a shift to working from home.

 Continue Reading Below